 Opening Up Access to Innovation: Sutter Health’s telepsychiatry and EKO telecardiology provide patients access to care in communities who may not have specialists immediately available.
 Sutter’s Electronic ICU (the first of its kind on the West Coast and only the second eICU in the nation) offers patients 24/7 access to an expert team of doctors and nurses specially trained in mental health and intensive care.

-Sutter Health’s integrated model of care makes it possible to provide these services to many rural Californians who may not otherwise have access to them.
+Sutter Health’s integrated model of care makes it possible to provide these services to many rural communities who may not otherwise have access to them.

 Sutter Health is able to step in and support patients across our hospitals, clinics and home health care services during emergencies and disasters because our integrated network allows us to quickly shift and provide critical resources at any given time.

-Since January 2020, when the first COVID-19 cases were reported, our entire integrated network acted quickly to adapt our ‘normal’ operations and prepare for a surge of patients in response to this pandemic.
+Since January 2020, when the first COVID-19 cases were reported in the nation, our entire integrated network acted quickly to adapt our ‘normal’ operations and prepare for a surge of patients in response to this pandemic.
 California was one of the first states to see cases of COVID-19, and Sutter Health was among the first health systems in the country to care for patients with the virus.

 Our integrated network allows us to quickly shift and provide critical resources at any given time, allowing us to protect communities and support patients across our hospitals, clinics and home health care services — especially during emergencies.
 Our hospitals are not on their own.
 They have an entire network backing them up and providing needed support.